Charles H. Parrish: Education career

-In 1890, William J. Simmons, president of State University, resigned to create the Eckstein Institute in Cane Springs, Kentucky, and Parrish moved to Eckstein with Simmons and served as president from Simmons' sudden death that year (1890) until 1912.
+In 1890, William J. Simmons, president of State University, resigned to create the Eckstein Norton Institute in Cane Springs, Kentucky, and Parrish moved to Eckstein with Simmons and served as president from Simmons' sudden death that year (1890) until 1912.
 In 1908 he established the Kentucky Home Society for Colored Children in Louisville.
 He was secretary of the Board of Trustees of the Lincoln Institute from 1909 to 1919.
 In 1912, the Eckstein Institute was merged with the Lincoln Institute, and Parrish remained involved in the schools.
 In 1918, the Eckstein Institute fully dissolved and Parrish returned to Simmons College of Kentucky to become president, serving from 1918 to 1931.
 After Parrish's death, Simmons College of Kentucky was faced with financial trouble and sold to the University of Louisville.
 Parrish and his wife, Mary Virginia Cook Parrish, were central figures in African American Kentucky society.
 They were involved in the lives of many notable Kentuckians, for instance introducing noted businesswoman Madam C. J. Walker to Booker T. Washington.